pjdoriacodes/Pinoy-Games-DDDST/README.md

 - Move Left: A
 - Move Right: D

- 🕹️ How to Play
+🎮 Welcome to Mataya-Taya!

-1. Choose your character on the selection screen.
+Step 1: Start the game and choose your map.
-2. Click Play to start the game.
+Step 2: Select your character on the character selection screen.
-3. Watch for the ▾ — it shows who is currently "TAYA".
+Step 3: Click “Play” to begin the match.
-4. Avoid being tagged.
-If tagged, you get marked with the red indicator.
+Step 4: Watch for the ▾ indicator — it shows who is currently “TAYA” (the tagger).
-5. The game ends when all players are tagged.
+Step 5: Avoid being tagged!
+If you get tagged, you’ll see a red indicator appear on your character.
-6. To change your character, click Settings and select a new one, then play again.
+Step 6: The game ends when all players are tagged.

-💡 Tip
+Step 7: To change your character or map, open Settings, make your selection, and start again.

-Stay untagged as long as possible and have fun!
+💡 Tip: Stay untagged as long as you can — and have fun!